 - Post-Doc, Health Psychology Focus, Virginia Commonwealth University; Ph.D., Counseling Psychology, University of Wisconsin - Milwaukee; B.A., Psychology, Michigan State University

-- Dr. Elizabeth Cotter is an Assistant Professor in the Department of Health Studies at American University and the Director of the Behavioral Health and Well-Being Lab.
-She is a licensed psychologist with research interests related to: 1) the prevention and treatment of eating and weight-related concerns; and 2) mindfulness-based approaches to improving health behaviors.
+- Dr. Elizabeth Cotter is an Associate Professor in the Department of Health Studies at American University and the Director of the Health, Well-being, and Mindfulness Lab.
+She is a licensed psychologist with research interests related to: 1) the prevention and treatment of disordered eating; and 2) mindfulness-based approaches to improving health behaviors.
 She has published in a variety of peer-reviewed journals in the areas of disordered eating and mindfulness.
-Dr. Cotter is currently examining how parent mindfulness might influence parents' eating and feeding behaviors through a K23 grant awarded by the National Center for Complementary and Integrative Health.
+Dr. Cotter is currently examining how parent mindfulness might influence parents' stress, eating and feeding behaviors through a K23 grant awarded by the National Center for Complementary and Integrative Health.
 Her research lab is also examining factors associated with disordered eating in young men.
 In addition, Dr. Cotter is a collaborator on several community-based, chronic disease prevention studies.